aws-samples/generative-ai-marketing-portal/README.md

   ```
   vim config.yml
   ```
   - You can leave most of the settings as default, but do remember to change "email_identity" to your own email address.
 - Deploy cdk:

   ```
-  cdk bootstrap --profile name-of-profile
+  cdk bootstrap
   cdk synth
-  cdk deploy --profile name-of-profile
+  cdk deploy
   ```

-- If you're using Cloud9, replace name-of-profile with the "default" profile.

 - Note the CDK deployment outputs:
   - CognitoClientID